Dynamic Collections: An Interactive Platform for 3D Archaeological Artefacts

-Dynamic Collections is a collaborative initiative spearheaded by the Digital Archaeology Laboratory (DARKLab) at Lund University, in partnership with the Visual Computing Lab at the National Research Council of Italy’s Institute for Information Science and Technologies "Alessandro Faedo" (ISTI), the Lund University Historical Museum, the Department of Archaeology and Ancient History at Lund University, Blekinge Museum, and the Swedish History Museum.
+Dynamic Collections is an initiative led by the Digital Archaeology Laboratory (DARKLab) at Lund University, in collaboration with the Visual Computing Lab at the National Research Council of Italy’s Institute for Information Science and Technologies “Alessandro Faedo” (ISTI-CNR).

 Acknowledgements